NetApp/trident/docs/kubernetes/operations/tasks/backends/element.rst

 installed.
 See the :ref:`worker configuration guide <iSCSI>` for more details.

 If you're using CHAP (``UseCHAP`` is *true*), no further preparation is required.
-You do have to explicitly set that option to use CHAP.
+It is recommended to explicitly set the ``UseCHAP`` option to use CHAP.
 Otherwise, see the :ref:`access groups guide <Using access groups>` below.

+If neither ``AccessGroups`` or ``UseCHAP`` are set then one of the following rules applies:
+* If the default ``trident`` access group is detected then access groups are used.
+* If no access group is detected and Kubernetes version >= 1.7 then CHAP is used.

 Backend configuration options
 -----------------------------